k23 - Experimental WASM Operating System

 WASI Features & Proposals

-In addition to the main WASM features, k23 applications will interact with the host through WASM (WebAssembly System Interface) APIs.
+In addition to the main WASM features, k23 applications will interact with the host through WASI (WebAssembly System Interface) APIs.
 The following table lists all current proposals and their implementation status.

 Features | Status | Tracking Issue |